SpookyClay/SpookyClay/README.md

 I’m @SpookyClay

-I’m interested in learning many languages as possible

-I’m currently learning Python and C
+I’m currently learning Python, C and Java
-📫 ItsaClay#2475 on Discord
+📫 clqy_ on Discord

 Most of my stuff is going to be random projects for games or games themselves.